travis-ci/docs-travis-ci-com/blog/_posts/2013-11-22-travis-foundation-launches-rvm-support.md

 author: Anika
 twitter: langziehohr
 ---
-Oh my gosh, the day has come!
-Today we are finally revealing what we've been working on for the last weeks and months!
+The day has come!
+Today we finally reveal what we've been working on for the last weeks and months!

-It's been so amazing getting this [love and support from you all](love.travis-ci.org), that we thought what would be a good way of giving something back.
-So this is what we build for you: Meet Travis Foundation!
+It's been so amazing getting this [love and support from you all](love.travis-ci.org), that we thought: "What would be a good way of giving something back?"

+Meet Travis Foundation!

 ![](https://f.cloud.github.com/assets/1711357/1578037/5ead41b2-5174-11e3-96e1-7e9dae8580b2.png)